-VCM 145 INTRODUCTION TO DIGITAL PHOTOGRAPHY (3T) 3 credits
+VCM 145 INTRODUCTION TO DIGITAL PHOTOGRAPHY

 This course is an introduction to digital photography.
 Emphasis is placed on aesthetic as well as technical aspects of photography.
 Upon completion, the student should understand quality in photography and be able to apply the techniques necessary to produce professional photographs.
 This is a CORE course.